Toward future research and development

 To implement these, our basic strategy is to carry out a so called open/closed strategy that inter-relatedly combines the following three elements to continue to win.

 - 02.Patents related to

 - 03.Inventions that others

 - 01. ▶Patents that protect our business in competitive domains, will not be licensed, but will be used to secure our competitive advantage.

-- 02. ▶Patents such as communications and GUIs, in the cooperative domain, will conclude a cross-license agreement, to secure freedom in our R&D and business, which will lead to Canon being able to provide attractive products and services.
+- 02. ▶Patents such as communications and GUIs, in the cooperative domain, will conclude a cross-license agreement, to secure freedom in our R&D and business.

 - 03. ▶Inventions that others cannot easily make are kept secret and protected as know-how, so that competitors are not able to emulate us and our competitive advantage is secured.